gvwilson/sensibleadventures/bookster/bookster.md

 "Yes, it could."
 Razi slid another book back into its place on the shelf.
 "But sometimes that's just what you have to do."

-Erileine chased words all afternoon while Razi reshelved books.
-Every once in a while he set a volume on the table instead to shape a rough map of Cherne: those from Ruuda at the north end, those from Ini Bantang and Barra Bantang at the south, the Ninety-Nine Kingdoms in the west, and a scant handful from Praczedt and Thind to the east.
-A lone volume of Karabandi poetry occupied the center.
+Erileine chased words all afternoon while Razi sorted books into piles.
+Every once in a while he set a volume on the table instead to shape a rough map of Cherne: those from Ruuda at the north end, those from Thind, Ini Bantang, and Barra Bantang at the south, the Ninety Kingdoms in the west, and a scant handful from Praczedt to the east.
+A lone volume of Karabandi poetry occupied the center with a pair of spell books beside it.

 The dozenth time Erileine looked up, two glinting pieces of brass caught her eyes.
 "What are those for?"